nutrition

 Chew Your Food!
 Seriously.

 I know, I know.
 Obvious, right?
 But how many times do we scarf down lunch while scrolling through TikTok?
 Digestion actually starts in your mouth.
-Chewing thoroughly breaks down food into smaller pieces, making it easier for your stomach enzymes to do their job.
+Chewing breaks down food into smaller pieces, making it easier for your stomach enzymes to do their job.
 Plus, it slows you down, which can help help avoid swallowing excess air (less gas, yay!).

 Disclaimer: The information in this article is for educational purposes only and does not constitute professional medical or nutritional advice.
 Always consult a qualified healthcare provider before making dietary changes.